evinku/full-stack-developer-take-home-test/README.md

 # Tokenize Images Monorepo

 This application focuses on tokenizing images from [Picsum Photos](https://picsum.photos/).
-The range for tokenization is from 0-1000, where each number represents a unique `tokenId`.
+The range for tokenization is from 0-1000, where each image number represents a unique `tokenId`.
 These tokenIds are exclusive and can exist only once in the database.

 ## Features